 Uighur belongs to the Turkic language family.
 In the past it has been written in a variety of scripts.
 Even a specifically Uighur script existed, which was printed in movable type a hundred years before Gutenberg.
 Today, an adopted version of Arabic script (with vowels!) is in use.

 Central Asia in China

-In the centre of each town, by contrast, there is a Chinese quarter.
+The Uighur region, by contrast, is in the process of losing its own identity.
+In the centre of each town there is a Chinese quarter.
 Usually it is about two blocks with paved sidewalks, where you would find the banks, department stores, and expensive hotels.
 Shoppers as well as the staff are almost exclusively Chinese.